james-t-zhang/james-t-zhang/README.md

 ## 🔬 What's Next

 I have plans to get involved in <ins>research</ins> at UMBC and am pursuing <ins>Teaching Assistant</ins> positions for CS courses — both feel like natural extensions of who I am.
 I want to contribute to the academic community while continuing to sharpen my technical skills.
-On the industry side, *I'm actively seeking software engineering internships where I can apply what I've been building toward*.
+On the industry side, *I'm actively seeking software engineering internships* where I can apply what I've been building toward.

 <!--
 **james-t-zhang/james-t-zhang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.